-I’m seeking this position because I want to contribute to an organization that has not only supported my own growth as a scientist and faculty member but has, more importantly, been very intentional about diversity, equity and inclusion and has shown unwavering support for all, including people of color and the LBGTQ community.
-Such support through programs, mentorship, outreach and engagement is critical for the future of our profession, and I’d like to bring my experiences and expertise to further assist, and support, the membership of the ASBMB through service on the ASBMB Nominating Committee.
+I’m seeking this position because I want to continue to contribute to the ASBMB, an organization that I truly have grown to love and that inspires me.
+The ASBMB has not only supported my growth as a scientist and faculty member but has more importantly been very intentional about diversity, equity and inclusion and has shown unwavering support for all, including people of color and the LBGTQ community.
+Such support through programs, mentorship, outreach and engagement is critical for the future of STEM professionals, and I’d like to bring my experiences and expertise to further assist, and support, the organization through service as a member of the Council.

-At my home institution, I have served as the director of our Louis Stokes Alliances for Minority Participation program and organizer and faculty adviser of the College of Science Black Graduate Student Association, which provides extensive mentoring for underrepresented and first-generation STEM students.
-As the Women’s Faculty and Staff Network faculty chair, I have supported the advancement of women across campus and am a key leader in this role.
-It has been my mission to increase diversity and shed light on issues for faculty, staff and students from diverse backgrounds.
+At my home institution, I have served as the director of our LSAMP–BD program and organizer and faculty adviser of the College of Science Black Graduate Student Association, which provides extensive mentoring for underrepresented and first-generation STEM Ph.D. students.
+As the Women’s Faculty and Staff Network faculty chair, I have supported the advancement of women across campus and was a key leader in this role.
+At my home institution, I have served as a member of the President’s Advisory Council.